nesani/DI-Notes/Part 1/Chapter-1.md

 DI is "NOT" a service locator. it is exact opostive of it. it is a way to structure code so that you never have to imperativly ask for dependencies, Rather you requre consumers to supply them.

+### Testability
+Unit Tests provide rapid feedback on the state of an application, but it is only possible to write unit tests when the unit in question can be properly isolated from its Dependencies.

+It's only when application is susceptible to unit testing that it's considered Testable, the safest way to ensure Testability is to develop using TDD.

+Unit tests alone don't ensure a working application.

+### Seams
+Everywhere you decide to program agains an Abstraction instead of concrete type, you introduce a Seam into application.

+A Seam is a place where an application is assembled from its constituent parts, similar to the way a piece of clothing is sewn together at its seams.
+It's also the place where you can dissasemble the application and work with modules in isolation.